Enrolled MassHealth providers can conduct business with MassHealth online via the Provider Online Service Center.

 Q: How can I manage my information on the POSC?

 A: MassHealth works closely with a variety of entities that support our provider and member communities.
 Business partners may enroll and maintain their profile via the POSC.
-Below are examples of the types of business partners who may enroll via the POSC.
+What follows are examples of the types of business partners who may enroll via the POSC.

 Q: What other features does the POSC provide for my provider enrollment application?